THOMASELOVE/431-data/README.md

     3. If you are asked whether you want to append .txt, select Don't Append, then hit Save.

 The resulting .csv file should work for you in RStudio.
+### Using a Mac, with Google Chrome

+Suppose you've identified a single .Rmd (R markdown) file you want to download onto your Mac from Github using Google Chrome as your browser.

+1. Click on the file name in Github to view its contents.
+2. On the top right of the document viewer window, click the `Raw` button.
+This will take you to a page that displays the text in the file.
+3. Now, you want to download that page as a .Rmd file (you will need to remove the .txt extension that your browser will attempt to append) and save it somewhere useful.
+To do this on a Mac, I would do the following:
+    1. Select Command-S or File ...
+Save Page As... which will bring up a download window.
+    2. At the bottom of the window, you'll see a Format: box which will be set to text.
+Change that from text to all files.
+    3. Now, at the top of the window, look for the filename where it says Save As: and delete the .txt at the end of the file name.
+    4. Then hit Save.
+The resulting .Rmd file should open properly in RStudio.

+Suppose you've identified a .csv (data) file you want to download onto your Mac from Github using Google Chrome as your browser.

+1. Click on the file name in Github to view its contents.
+2. On the top right of the document viewer window, click the `Raw` button.
+This will take you to a page that displays the text in the file.
+3. Now, you want to download that page as a .csv file and save it somewhere useful.
+To do this on a Mac, I would do the following:
+    1. Select Command-S or File ...
+Save Page As... which will bring up a download window.
+    2. At the bottom of the window, you'll see a Format: box which should be set to comma-separated values.
+    3. At the top of the window, look for the filename where it says Save As: and if there is a `.txt` at the end of the file name, delete the `.txt`.
+    4. Then hit Save.
+The resulting .csv file should work for you in RStudio.

 ### Using a PC, with Google Chrome